dariak153/Crossings-Segmentation-On-Aerial-Pictures/readme.md

-# Dataset for crosswalk segmentation in QGIS
+# Model for pedestrian and bicycle crossings segmentation in QGIS

 ## Dependencies for training